 Head Nordic ski coach Andrew Kastning dealt with unexpected turnover in his team this season.
 Incoming sophomores Marion Hundry and Kathrin Schratt left the program to pursue career opportunities in their fields in Europe.

 “When you lose skiers like that in our region it’s tough to have a strong team score through the regular season,” Kastning said.
 “I think the mood is good on the team and were not going in there expecting to be middle to the back-of-the-pack.
 We’re going in there with expectations to get some All-Americans and be a top-7 school.”

 Kastning is proud of how the team has come together under adversity.

 Senior Mackenzie Kanady continues to improve on her second team all-RMISA status from last season.
 Kanady finished 25th and 14th in the 15-kilometers classic race and 5-kilometer freestyle race at the NCAA championships last season.

 The races can be streamed live through NCAA.com starting on Wednesday, March 9.

 Lukas Ebner is one of the top Nordic men skiers at UAA.
 I was honored to have the chance to interview him this past week about the season, Germany, and painted nails.

 The UAA Ski Team was able to claim a fourth place team finish at the UAA Invitational, taking place at both Kincaid Park (Nordic) and Alyeska Resort (Alpine) from Feb.
 4-10.
-The University of Utah was able claim the team title convincingly with 898 points, a good bulk of which came from the men […]

 For the first time since 2009, the Seawolf Ski Team hosted the first of two Nordic races Feb.
 4 at Kincaid Park in the Alaska Anchorage Invitational.
 The day kicked off a week’s worth of events being hosted by the Ski program including the rest of the UAA Invitational and start of the Seawolf Invitational.